Azure-Samples/hdinsight-aks/flink/AzureEventGridDemo/README.md

 ## This blog will stimulate an IoT device and send a message to it.
 Then, use the MQTT protocol to publish the messages to Azure Eventgrid.
-## After that, I enabled the MQTT broker to an Eventhub entity topic.
-Finally, I write Flink java data streaming code to consume the messages from the Eventhub topic.
+## After that, enable the MQTT broker to an Eventhub entity topic.
+Finally, write Flink java data streaming code to consume the messages from the Eventhub topic.
 ## The streaming code deserializes the message’s body part, which is in JSON format, and sink it to ADLS Gen2.

 Below is the Graph: <br>